 You may be thinking it's impossible to open a restaurant with low risk and low capital.
 Here's why that's a myth.

 With the new year just around the corner, you’re probably wondering if opening a new restaurant is the best move for you and your business.
-With coronavirus stay-at-home measures and the shift to delivery, it may seem almost impossible to start a restaurant business.
+With coronavirus stay-at-home measures and the shift to delivery, it may seem almost impossible to learn how to start a restaurant.

-Not only are today’s restaurants not built to meet the growing delivery demand, they’re also not very cost effective.
+Not only are today’s restaurants not built to meet the growing delivery demand, traditional food business establishments are also not very cost effective.

 You’re not only paying endless fees to your landlord, you’re also looking at paying top prices for a small piece of real estate on a busy street so you can generate more foot traffic.
 With rising shelter-in-place orders across the country, foot traffic is becoming less and less of a necessity.